ceph/ceph-csi/docs/design/proposals/rbd-mirror.md

 CreateVolume to refer to the volume on all subsequent calls.

 Once the static PVC is created on the secondary cluster, the Kubernetes User can try delete the PVC,expand the PVC or mount the PVC.
-Incase of mounting (NodeStageVolume) we will get the volume context in RPC call but not in the Delete/Expand Request.
+In case of mounting (NodeStageVolume) we will get the volume context in RPC call but not in the Delete/Expand Request.
 In Delete/Expand RPC request only the VolumeHandle (`clusterID-poolID-volumeuniqueID`) will be sent where it contains the encoded